RichardJohnNowell/Only-Analog-secondhand-records-/README.md

     </a>
 </div>

 My first colour scheme was based around a bright, trendy, 'fizzy' orange, but after testing the homepage with Page Speed Insights, I had to change.
 I then proceeded to use the recommended Deque University accessibility checker, which conforms to WCAG standards.
-After many combinations that didn't work, I eventually found a 'muted' palette using the colours shown in the image above.
-While this wasn't an exciting and fresh scheme, there is a clear contrast and as shown, passes the WCAG test.
+Using the website Encycolorpedia, after many combinations that didn't work, I eventually found a palette using the colours shown in the image above.
+While this wasn't a particularly exciting and fresh scheme, there is a clear contrast and as shown, passes the WCAG test.

 ## Features